SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSentryAgent/GetNewTableRight.md

 # NSTableRight GetNewTableRight(String tableName)

-Returns a NSTableRight for a new row based on tableName parameter.
+Returns an NSTableRight for a new row based on tableName parameter.

 ## Parameters